 1. Do you have an alternate source of pure water?
 During an emergency situation, what will you do if your water faucets stop running or the pump on your water well stops working, or your water supply becomes contaminated?

 Have you stored a two week supply of pure water?
 How much do you need?
-Just for drinking and food preparation, you will need a minimum of 1-gallon of water per day for each person in your household.
+Just for drinking and food preparation, plan for a minimum of 1-gallon of water per day for each person in your household.

 Is your water supply immediately accessible, and is your stored water fresh?
 (If bottled water is stored in a cool, darkened place, it still needs to be replaced annually.)
 Click Here for more on bottled water and safe water storage.

 Does your emergency kit also contain water purification supplies (filter or chemicals), and containers sufficient to hold 10-gallons of purified water per person?
-Do you have a large container suitable for gathering water to be purified?
+Water filters are not the same as water purifiers.
+Ideally, you should have a purification filter that will clean the water of viruses, not just germs and bacteria.
+The Sawyer SP191 Point ZeroTWO bucket system.
+And, do you have several large containers suitable for storing, and gathering, water to be purified?

 Topic #2: Food